 The castle became the effective capital of Kefalonia until 1757 when it was transferred to Argostoli.

-The castle is usually open to visitors all days except Mondays, with the exception of Monday 5th June.
 The entrance for all visitors is free.
-Visiting hours, for the summer season 2017, are 8.30am to 15.30am from Tuesdays to Sundays.
+For the visiting hours better contact direct.
 Take hats and water as there is not much shade around.
-Youmay also wish to take a torch to explore some of the darker recesses of the castle.
+You may also wish to take a torch to explore some of the darker recesses of the castle.